Design № 128

 The deck layout is clearly a compromise between racing and cruising.
 The long cockpit solves most racing considerations (and many cruising ones too) and while there are seats for cruising, the external coamings are low down to the deck for easy access while racing and comfortable seating on the weather deck.

-The interior is designed to satisfy racing considerations and at the same time provide comfortable accommodation for short term cruising, with no pretence to being live aboard for long periods by large numbers of people.
+The interior is designed to satisfy racing considerations and at the same time provide comfortable accommodation for short term cruising, with no pretense to being live aboard for long periods by large numbers of people.

 Sail plan is straight-forward masthead rig with high aspect ratio and larger than normal mainsail which is proving to be faster as well as providing much better downwind control.